smileymattj/TacticalRMM-ChgHost/README.md

 ## Disclaimer
 Use at your own risk
 - Make Backups!
-- Have backup plan b to access clients if scripts fail
+- Have plan b to access clients if scripts fail

 ## Prerequisites
 - Register Domain name